Borders are open with restrictions.

 - children under 12;

-- people arriving from Brazil or the United Kingdom with a COVID-19 recovery certificate issued at least 90 days before departure.
+- holders of a COVID-19 recovery certificate issued at most 90 days before departure;

 People transiting through Beirut (BEY) to Syria must: